ianmm2d/ianmm2d/README.md

 - 📚 Mechanical Engineering student at [**Federal University of Santa Catarina**](https://ufsc.br/)

 - 🌱 I'm passionate about data, programming and always open to learning new languages ​​and meeting new people.
-I have a professional interest in data science (DS) and am an enthusiast in data engineering, gen AI and Web3.
+I have a professional interest in AI and am an enthusiast in data engineering and Web3.

 **Experience**